stonezhong/mordor/README.md

 #     for stage or run, if missing, then the scope is all the host for the stage
 # -p, the application name
 # -s, the stage name, if missing, the stage name is empty string
-# -cmd, the command you want to run when your action is "run"
+# --cmd, the command you want to run when your action is "run"
 # --update-venv, optional, when specified, mordor will update python virtual environment for the app
 # --config-only, optional, when specified, mordor only update the application config.
 ```